lightdash/lightdash/.github/CONTRIBUTING.md

 # run
 yarn load:env yarn dev

+# Log in dev mode
+When navigating to http://localhost:3000 you will be prompt to the login page, you can use our demo login details:

+Username: demo@lightdash.com
+Password: demo_password!
 ```

 > ⚠️ you can add env variables to your system and ignore running `yarn load:env` before each command